-We should develop and implement data sharing arrangements and programs that facilitate the reliable collection, exchange, and use of health and human service data across organizations and sectors, to the greatest extent allowable by law.
+- We should ensure that health and human service information collection, exchange, and use should support whole person care goals and programs that identify and manage population health; improve transitions of care; track and report quality; improve health equity; and coordinate care and services. - We should develop and implement data sharing arrangements and programs that facilitate the reliable and secure collection, exchange, and use of health and human service data across organizations and sectors, to the greatest extent allowable by law.

-Principle 4: Promote Individual Data Access: We must ensure that all Californians and their caregivers have access to their electronic health and human services information.
+Principle 4: Promote Individual Data Access: We must ensure that all Californians and their caregivers have access to their electronic health and human services information and their personalized, longitudinal health records.

-- We should design and support policies and programs to ensure that all Californians have ready electronic access to their health and human service data, to the extent allowed by state and federal law, including access to tools and educational resources, in their primary languages. - We must support equal access to health and human services information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and inner-city, and LGBTQI communities. - We must ensure the burden of health information exchange must not rest solely with individuals.
+- We should design and support policies and programs to ensure that all Californians have ready electronic access to their health and human service data, to the extent allowed by state and federal law, including access to personalized, longitudinal health records, tools and educational resources, in their primary languages. - We must support equal access to health and human services information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and inner-city, and LGBTQI communities. - we must ensure the burden of health information exchange must not rest solely with individuals.
+We should design health information collection, exchange and use policies and programs that enable, not impede, patients' easy access to and use of their longitudinal health data, and facilitate all Californians' active engagement and partnership in their health care...